eBike Conversion Kit Tested

 I looked at many other kits, and there are plenty of comparisons if you want to research more.
 I found that there are some kits that might be cheaper and others that would need a specialist mechanic.
 Some e-bikes provide frightening speeds and turn the bike into a moped.

 For me, Swytch is the easiest to install, and lightest of its kind.
 Once you take everything into consideration I think it gives the best value for money.
+Swytch are improving all the time.
+I have a series 4 and will write more about that soon.

-Above are the main points, plus there are some personal things to also consider:-
+Above are the main points, plus there are some personal things to also consider:

 - The battery pack just lifts off the handlebar to avoid theft.